pulzze/autoflow-documentation/docs/ids/action-syslog-syslog-udp-rfc5424/description.md

-The This Action returns a syslog message in RFC 5324 format based on the given input, RFC 5424 is one of the standard formats of the syslog protocol, which is used to transfer logging messages between systems.
+This Action returns a syslog message in RFC 5324 format based on the given input, RFC 5424 is one of the standard formats of the syslog protocol, which is used to transfer logging messages between systems.
 This Action is similar to the RFC 3164 format,